saltict/availproject.github.io/docs/clash-of-nodes/overview.md

 ---
 id: overview
-title: What is Clash of Nodes?
+title: Welcome to Clash of Nodes
-sidebar_label: Overview
+sidebar_label: Get Started
 description: 'An introductory guide and initial steps for participating in the Clash of Nodes campaign.'
 keywords:
   - docs